-"I disagree with the interpretation of platitudes, opinions, and • If yes, then respond ." [a suggestion to finding prior knowledge), then accordingly. change is implied] strictly speaking no .
-If no, then treat this as a "I found it particularly fascinating suggested elaboration response is required. that these authors identified However, sometimes such (above) or compliment narratives contain a partially-(below) obscured suggestion that should be addressed.
+"I disagree with the interpretation of finding" [a suggestion to change is implied] "I found it particularly fascinating that these authors identified" platitudes, opinions, and prior knowledge), then strictly speaking no response is required.
+However, sometimes such narratives contain a partially-obscured suggestion that should be addressed.
 Even if no suggestion is requested or implied, the topic may be worth discussing (but see issues regarding suggested elaborations, above).
-Compliment "This is an important question and a Compliments do not require a Acknowledge this graciously very timely study. specific response, and can and without elaboration in "The randomized design adds be ignored or addressed at the response letter.
-If there vour discretion. are a lot of compliments, I rigor.' usually just start off by saying "We received a number of favorable comments and do not comment on these," and then ignore them.
+If yes, then respond accordingly.
+If no, then treat this as a suggested elaboration (above) or compliment (below).
+Compliment "This is an important question and a very timely study."
+"The randomized design adds rigor."
+Compliments do not require a specific response, and can be ignored or addressed at your discretion.
+Acknowledge this graciously and without elaboration in the response letter.
+If there are a lot of compliments, I usually just start off by saying "We received a number of favorable comments and do not comment on these," and then ignore them.